How to run

 Requires project initialization with vast init first.

-vast configuration list [OPTIONS]
+vast config list [OPTIONS]

 Options